algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/TechnicalSpecifications/technicalSpecifications.md

 ## 1. Introduction

-Welcome to the **fifth** project of this year, the project **bubble intermarché**.
+Welcome to this year's **fifth** project, the project **bubble intermarché**.
-This project is **a commission** from [Intermarché](https://www.intermarche.com/accueil), a french grocery store brand, especially the intermarché from *Saint-Rémy-de-Provence*.
+This project is **a commission** from [Intermarché](https://www.intermarche.com/accueil), a French grocery store brand, especially the intermarché from *Saint-Rémy-de-Provence*.

-The purpose of this project is to develop a **working  interface** using the no-code engine **bubble** showing the possible combination between wines and cheeses.The target users include:
+This project aims to develop a **working interface** using the no-code engine **bubble**, showing the possible combination between wines and cheeses.
+The target users include:

-- Tourist and users who want to learn more about the french gastronomic culture.
+- Tourists and users who want to learn more about the French gastronomic culture.

 ### 1.1 Objectives

 Saint-Rémy-de-Provence is a highly **touristic** area in France.
 The local Intermarché supermarket asked us to develop a **functional interface** that could **showcase possible wine and cheese pairings**, based on both their current stock and traditional French gastronomy.
 The goal was to make these pairings more accessible to people around the world, with a special focus on the many tourists visiting the region.
-The application will be able to **associate**, using a **custom database**, the different **wine and cheese combinations** with aswell, **dishes recommendations** (e.g Boeuf bourguignion for the Red wine).
+The application will be able to **associate**, using a **custom database**, the different **wine and cheese combinations** with as well, **dish recommendations** (e.g: Boeuf bourguignon for the red wine).
-The team will focus on creating an **user-intuitive interface** so everybody, even tourist who are not trained in computer science, can understand it fully and use it in its proper way.
+The team will focus on creating a **user-intuitive interface** so everybody, even tourists who are not trained in computer science, can understand it fully and use it in its proper way.

 ---

 ## 2. Project Scope

-Bubble will help us creating an user intuitive application, but we need to keep in mind the scope of the project to assure a good workflow:
+Bubble will help us create a user-intuitive application, but we need to keep in mind the scope of the project to ensure a good workflow:

 ### 2.1 In Scope

-- Wine / cheese recommendation.
+- Wine/cheese recommendation.
-- User-fiendly interface.
+- User-friendly interface.
 - Complete filter of wine and cheese for the application.
 - Scanning function to identify the product.

 ### 2.3 Out Of Scope

-- Geolocalisation of the products in the store's shelfs.
+- Geolocalisation of the products in the store's shelves.
 - shipping or delivery services.
-- Creating new Wine / cheese pairings.
+- Creating new Wine/cheese pairings.
 - Advanced settings functions.

 ---